iacore/ctranslate2-cli/readme.md

+## What

-This is a cli application for Argos Translate.
+This is a cli application for Argos Translate models.
+It is much faster and lighter than argostranslategui.

 ## Download Models